ucdavisdatalab/Spatial_SQL/README.md

 SELECT ST_AsText(geometry) FROM flowlines;
 ```

-*ST_AsText()* is a function that perates on the geometry colum to let us see the geometry string in human-readable form.
+*ST_AsText()* is a function that operates on the geometry colum to let us see the geometry string in human-readable form.
 This isn't very useful most of the time, but perhaps it's comforting to know it's there.  *Note: You can make columns in the results tables larger by placing your mouse cursor over the edge of the column and dragging it out once the expander handle appears (it looks like two arrows pointing different directions).*

 ### Length
 Let's do an analysis that you might come across.
 Let's get the lengths of each of the *flowlines*: